Aidan-Patt/MA415-FinalProject/README.md

-All the files are in the web app folder.
+All the files including the official README are in the island_web_app folder.